DimitrovDvp/contrast-integration/README.md

 # contrast-integration

-The project is a REST API
+The project is a REST API written in Java with Spring framework. <br />
+The database used is MySQL with Hibernate for ORM. <br />The build tool is Maven and the application is containerized with Docker.

 **Supported Requests:**